Titans Rally to Beat Chiefs 22-21 in Playoffs

 OK, it was no Music City Miracle.

+“This is probably the happiest I’ve been,” Titans tight end Delanie Walker said after the team’s 22-21 win.
+“It’s us against the world here – no one believes in us, and they always count us out.
+They didn’t think we could get the job done, and look what happened.

+“Don’t count the Titans out, man.
+We have been grinding all year.
+This just shows we can play anybody.”

-But it was a heck of an ending on Saturday for the Tennessee Titans, who rallied for an improbable 22-21 victory here against the Kansas City Chiefs in the AFC Wild Card round.
+It was a heck of an ending on Saturday for the Titans, who rallied for an improbable victory here against the Chiefs in the AFC Wild Card round.

+“I just said that he can pass, he can run, and he can block.
+He can do it all,” Titans running back Derrick Henry said.
+“He caught the ball, too.
+It was a great job by him and I appreciate him.
+The whole offense is clicking.
+Everybody being where they’re supposed to be, everybody just doing extra stuff like Marcus making that block to seal the game.
+I just wanted to get a first down so we could get out of here with a win.”

-Running back Derrick Henry ran for 156 yards on 23 carries, and a big fourth quarter touchdown.
+Henry, of course, had a huge day himself.
+He ran for 156 yards on 23 carries, and he scored a big fourth quarter touchdown.

+And on this day, the defense stiffened up with the game on the line, even when things didn’t look good early.

+“Guys didn’t blink an eye,” Mariota said.
+“I think through this entire season, the ups, the downs, the energy it doesn’t change.
+You have to give a lot of credit to the guys.
+Got to give a lot of credit to the locker room for just continuing to believe.
+These situations are going to continue to prepare us for what’s ahead and again, it’s a fun locker room and a special place to play.”

 The Titans trailed 21-3 at halftime before rallying.